By far, the best way to know your photographer before your wedding!

 In winter, touch a warm muted color works great (light/dark yellow, light/dark orange, brown, dark red, and all pastel in between).
 The warm color (yellow-red) will contrast with the cold white/blue/dark colors of winter and snow.

-On the contrary, some clear pure saturated colors (blue, red, green) will work better in summer than in winter.
+Some clear pure saturated colors (blue, red, green) will work better in summer than in winter.

 Same idea with the location you chose, take in consideration its colors to choose yours!